Baggage basics for checked

 - Eliminate potential luggage snags - Since checked luggage usually goes though some kind of mechanical conveyor system, you should also remove straps or other protrusions that could get caught in the system.

-- Make your checked bags easy to inspect - In the US, the TSA has to be able to inspect a checked bag, so your bag should remain unlocked.
-There are exceptions to this rule.
-The TSA works with some lock manufacturers to provide screeners with keys for some models of locks.
-Check with the TSA at www.TSA.gov for details.
+- Make your checked bags easy to inspect - In the US, the TSA has to be able to inspect a checked bag, so your bag should remain unlocked, so don't lock it unless your bag has a TSA-approved lock.

-- Make sure that your checked is bag easy to identify - To reduce the chance of someone accidentally taking your bag from the baggage claim area, place an identification tag of some kind on each piece of checked luggage.
-Make sure that your contact information is also on each one of these tags.
-You may also want to use small ribbons, stickers, or other identifying marks on the bag to make it easier to spot.
+- Make sure that your checked is bag easy to identify - To reduce the chance of someone accidentally taking your bag from the baggage claim area, place an identification tag with your contact information on each piece of checked luggage.
+You may also want to use small ribbons, stickers, or other identifying marks to make your bag easier to spot.

-- Check the airline luggage tags - At check in, make sure that tags that the gate agent attaches to each piece of checked luggage matches your baggage claim tickets.
+- Check the airline luggage tags - At check in, make sure that tag on each piece of checked luggage matches your baggage claim tickets.
 Also, ensure that you and your bag are going to the same destination airport.

 - Keep fragile items out of checked luggage - Such items should be in your carry-on bags.
 Even a properly packed fragile item may be at risk in your checked luggage if that item has to be unwrapped in order to be inspected.

 - Prepare for a lost, stolen, damaged, or delayed checked bag - Pack your carry-on bags so that you will be able to survive for 48 hours at your destination without your checked bags.
 If you are checking more than one piece of luggage, distribute items so that the loss of one bag will not cause undue hardship.
-Checked bags that are delayed usually arrive within a day or so.
 Be prepared to keep a record of any costs related to your delayed or missing bag, or to any damage to the bag or contents so that you can later submit a claim to the airline or to the TSA.

 - Check your bags after arrival - Go through your checked luggage after arrival to see if anything is damaged or missing, or if extra items were placed in the bag.
 If there is a problem, make sure you contact your airline as soon as possible.